-The purpose of the Authority is to secure dependable electric and telephone service to customers served by the electric and telephone co-ops in predominately rural areas of the State as set forth in Chapter 117 of the General Statutes.
+The purpose of the Authority is to secure dependable electric and telephone service to customers served by the electric membership corporations ("EMCs") and the telephone memberships corporations ("TMCs") in predominately rural areas of the State as set forth in Chapter 117 of the North Carolina G.S.
 To accomplish this purpose, following are some of the responsibilities of the Authority:

-- 1. Ensure that customers in the predominantly rural areas of the State have access to adequate, dependable, and affordable electric and telephone service. - 2.
-Act as an agent in reviewing and rendering decisions for loan or grant requests for any electric or telephone co-op formed under direction or permission of the Authority and submit the approved loans and grants to the USDA. - 3.
+- 1. Ensure that customers in the predominantly rural areas of the state have access to adequate, dependable, and affordable electric and telephone service. - 2.
+Act as an agent in reviewing and rendering decisions for loan or grant requests for any electric or telephone membership corporation formed under direction or permission of the Authority and submit the approved loans and grants to the USDA. - 3.
 Receive and investigate member complaints of the co-ops. - 4.
-Pursuant to the Telecommunications Act of 1996, the Authority shall receive and review Petitions of arbitration for disputed interconnection issues between telephone co-ops and other local and wireless providers.
+Pursuant to the Telecommunications Act of 1996, the Authority shall receive and review Petitions of arbitration for disputed interconnection issues between TMCs and other local and wireless providers.
 The Authority shall issue directive orders, establish procedural schedules, hold hearings and render final decisions for these proceedings based on information received from testimony, discovery and hearings. - 5.
-The Authority has responsibility to review and render a decision for interconnection agreements and their amendments between the telephone co-ops and other local and wireless providers in accordance with Section 252(e) of the Telecommunications Act.
-The Authority is responsible for submitting certification to the FCC to ensure the co-ops receive the appropriate high cost and Lifeline support. - 6.
-Oversee the application of the rules and regulations of the electric and telephone co-ops to ensure they are administered according to the manner in which they are written. - 7.
-Perform all other requirements of the North Carolina Rural Electrification Laws as documented in Chapter 117 of the General Statutes.
+The Authority has responsibility to review and render decisions for interconnection agreements and their amendments between the TMCs and other local and wireless providers in accordance with Section 252(e) of the Telecommunications Act.
+The Authority is responsible for submitting certification to the FCC to ensure the TMCs receive the appropriate high-cost support.
+We also review and provide decisions from TMCs for Eligible Telecommunications Carrier ("ETC") applications and Numbering Resource requests. - 6.
+Oversee the application of the electric and telephone cooperative rules and regulations to ensure they are administered according to the manner in which they are written. - 7.
+The Authority will advise cooperatives regarding recommended changes in rules and regulations.

+8. Perform all other requirements of the North Carolina Rural Electrification Laws as documented in Chapter 117 of the General Statutes.